Karnataka by-elections: Stock up, dry days in Bengaluru begin today

 To protect democracy: Congress, JDS may tie-up after Karnataka bypolls

-The Supreme Court while upholding their disqualification, however said that the order of the Speaker which barred from contesting the elections until the term of the legislative assembly ended was bad in law.
+The Supreme Court while upholding their disqualification, however, said that the order of the Speaker which barred from contesting the elections until the term of the legislative assembly ended was bad in law.

 The filing of nominations was allowed until November 18 and the last date to withdraw the same was November 21.
 The by-elections are being held in Athani, Kagwad, Gokak, Yellapura, Hirekerur, Ranibennur, Vijaynagara, Chickballapura, K.R.
-Pura, Yeshwanthpura, Mahalakshmi Layout, Shivajinagara, Hosakote, K.R.
-Pete and Hunsur.
+Puram, Yeshwanthpura, Mahalakshmi Layout, Shivajinagar, Hosakote, K R Pete and Hunsur.

 Karnataka bypolls: 165 candidates in fray, Congress, BJP both have 15 candidates